0

 All medications taken orally are first broken down and metabolized in the liver.
 As much as 90% of a medication will be processed leaving 10% to work on the body.
 Some medications are designed so that after the liver has metabolized them, the resulting molecules are what is needed for the medical effect.
 Using medications topically - i.e. on the skin, means that the molecules are absorbed immediately into the bloodstream and don’t go through the liver.
 This is awesome for your liver as it is one less thing to have to metabolize and clean up.
 Not all medications can be given topically - but most steroid hormones can.
 Progesterone, estrogens, DHEA, testosterone, can all be put into a cream and then smoothed onto the skin.

-Now, this means one more reason to love Silky Peach and other Parlor Games topical creams; you get the hormones you need but without stressing your liver.
+Now, this means one more reason to love Silky Peach and other Parlor Games' topical creams; you get the hormones you need without stressing your liver.
 Plus, you need smaller amounts.
 Those hormones that are not used immediately at receptors in the body will be metabolized by the liver which is why it’s a good idea to use “just enough” to get the protective effect and no more.

 Hormones & Your Liver